Architecture Overview — pico-sqlalchemy¶

 | Request-specific (optional) | Available if combined with pico-fastapi |

 Unlike pico-fastapi, there is no middleware layer.
-The container itself drives the entire lifecycle.
+The container and interceptors drive the entire lifecycle.

 pico-sqlalchemy exists to: